 Low sex drive

-The verdict is that it’s certainly possible CBD could reduce ED, enhance sexual pleasure, and boost libido, but there’s not enough current research to prove these theories.
+It’s certainly possible CBD could reduce ED, enhance sexual pleasure, and boost libido, but there’s not enough current research to prove these theories.

 The potential side effects of CBD usually depend on how you’re using it.

 Some people may have an allergic reaction to CBD or the components used to deliver the product, like oils or fragrances.
 Others report stomach upset, loss of appetite, and fatigue after using CBD, but symptoms are usually mild.
+Drug interactions are also possible.

 While CBD may have benefits when it comes to sex itself, scientists have concerns about how using the cannabis plant affects fertility.
 A 2006 research review published in the journal Endocrine Reviews listed some of the known effects marijuana use has on fertility.
 These include: